floys/tarantula/README_REST_API.md

 #### Authentication

 [Basic http authentication](http://en.wikipedia.org/wiki/Basic_access_authentication) is used.
-Just provide a username and a password of existing tarantula user, who has enough privileges to perform actions below
+Just provide a username and a password of existing tarantula user, who has **enough privileges** (admin user is recommended) to perform actions below.
+Also make sure that specified user is assigned to the project, you're going to update testcases from.
 The credentials are transmitted without encription.
 If you need more safety please request for SSL support